-(a) Individuals licensed under the Act may participate
+(a) Individuals licensed under the Act may conduct

-assessments of language and speech to determine if further testing
+of language, speech, and cognition to determine if further testing

 is indicated.
 Formal instruments and informal observations may be